 Miami University of Ohio’s Physics Department offers a dual accelerated physics degree program that confers a Bachelor of Science in Engineering Physics & a Master of Science in Computational Mechanical Engineering in only five years.
 Both degrees can be completed with 168 semester credits.
 Classes for this baccalaureate degree include contemporary physics, computational physics, static modeling, mechanics of materials, electronic instrumentation, and electromagnetic theory, plus a graduate research project, to name a few.
 Students are permitted to apply up to 12 semester credits from their baccalaureate course load to the master’s degree requirements.

-What We Like: Miami University is recognized as one of the public Ivy League Universities and the tenth oldest of public higher learning institutions in the country.
+What We Like: Miami University is recognized as one of the public Ivy League Universities and the tenth oldest public higher learning institution in the country.

 Program: Combined BS/MS